-The proposal of the JPSC for Cabinet government replaced the recommendations of the Reeves Commission with the structure which, as later amended, found expression in section 99.
-The respondents pointed to the difference between the draft Bill (at that time clause 98) which placed an obligation on the Prime Minister to ensure all parties qualifying for membership of Cabinet were represented in proportion to their numbers, and the final form of s 99(5) which only required him to invite in good faith those parties entitled to be represented.
-This, the respondents suggested, is simply a procedural step towards performance of the duty under s 99(3) to establish a multi-party Cabinet.
-Section 99 gives no absolute right to be represented in Cabinet and, as a multi-party Cabinet will only be achieved if there is substantial consensus, the Prime Minister must be able to decline to accept some parties.
+The proposal of the JPSC for Cabinet government replaced the recommendations of the Reeves Commission with the structure which, as later amended, found expression in s 99.
+The Respondents pointed to the difference between the draft Bill (at that time cl 98) which placed an obligation on the Prime Minister to ensure all parties qualifying for membership of Cabinet were represented in proportion to their numbers, and the final form of s 99(5) which only required him to invite in good faith those parties entitled to be represented.
+This, the Respondents suggested, is simply a procedural step towards performance of the duty under s 99(3) to establish a multi-party Cabinet.

+5 Section 99 gives no absolute right to be represented in Cabinet and, as a multi-party Cabinet will only be achieved if there is substantial consensus, the Prime Minister must be able to decline to accept some parties.

-The respondents pointed out there is no provision preventing the Prime Minister from imposing conditions on the invitation.
-The 1999 Supreme Court Opinion clearly established the right of the Prime Minister to reject a conditional acceptance.
+The Respondents pointed out there is no provision preventing the Prime Minister from imposing conditions on the invitation.
+The "1999 Supreme 10 Court Opinion" clearly established the right of the Prime Minister to reject a conditional acceptance.
 Their submission is that it established a requirement only to act reasonably.
-As there is nothing in the section to say the invitation must be unconditional, it should not be read in such a restrictive way, subject to the requirement of reasonableness
+As there is nothing in the section to say the invitation must be unconditional, it should not be read in such a restrictive way, subject to the requirement of reasonableness.

-In summarising his case, counsel for the respondents suggested that, in a modification of the Westminster model, his interpretation was consistent with and workable in the overall framework established in Chapter 7 and was in accordance with the reasoning in the 1999 Supreme Court Opinion.
+In summarising his case, counsel for the Respondents suggested that, in a modification of the Westminster model, his interpretation was consistent with and workable in the overall framework established in Ch 7 and was in accordance with the reasoning in the "1999 Supreme Court Opinion".
 That framework arose, he pointed out, from the Reeves Committee's view that the South African model could not work in Fiji and the drafting history of the provision shows a desire not to adopt such a system in Fiji.
-Finally he submitted that the plaintiff's suggested interpretation of s 99 would lead to a period of constitutional experimentation which the country could ill afford.
+Finally he submitted that the Plaintiff's suggested interpretation of s 99 would lead to a period of Constitutional experimentation which the country could ill afford.

-Counsel asked the Court to find that the Prime Minister's letter of 10 September 2001 properly and reasonably made it clear that the guiding policies of the Cabinet would be those of his party.
-The response by the plaintiff in his second letter that same day, whilst purporting to accept the invitation, showed, by the reference to clause 4 of the Korolevu Declaration, that he intended to take the policies of the FLP into Cabinet.
-The respondents contended this was a condition so incompatible with the terms of the Prime Minister's invitation that it was reasonable for him to treat the response as declining his invitation.
+Counsel asked the court to find that the Prime Minister's letter of 10 September 2001 properly and reasonably made it clear that the guiding policies of the Cabinet would be those of his party.
+The response by the Plaintiff in his second letter that same day, whilst purporting to accept the invitation, showed, by the reference to cl 4 of the Korolevu Declaration, that he intended to take the policies of the FLP into Cabinet.
+The Respondents contended this was a condition so incompatible with the terms of the Prime Minister's invitation that it was reasonable for him to treat the response as declining his invitation.

-The Constitutional History
+The Constitutional history

 The 1990 Constitution was promulgated to restore parliamentary democracy after the 1987 military coup.
 It was not the product of a consensus among the citizens of Fiji as a whole and the Reeves Committee stated that it did not meet the widely-shared desire for a system of government that took proper account of Fiji's multi-ethnic character.
-The authors of the 1990 Constitution acknowledged its interim nature by providing for its review within 7 years, i.e. before 25 July 1997.
-In September 1993 both Houses of Parliament unanimously resolved that a Commission of Inquiry should be set up to review the Constitution with appropriate Terms of Reference.
+The authors of the 1990 Constitution acknowledged its interim nature by providing for its review within 7 years, that is before 40 25 July 1997.
+In September 1993 both Houses of Parliament unanimously resolved that a Commission of Inquiry should be set up to review the Constitution with appropriate terms of reference.